Jakenv/zig-up/README.md

-# Zig-up (in Rust)
+# Zig-up

- Small and badly written CLI app to help me download and unpack latest Zig binary
+ Small and badly written CLI app to help me download and unpack latest Zig binary, written in Rust for the luls

 ![lol](extra/meme.png)